 - 1. Dealings with competitors who are also customers, suppliers, or joint venture partners for research, production, sales, or other purposes.
 Employees must make sure that the parties stick to approved subjects, and there are no discussions or understandings about areas where the companies compete.
 The legal department should be consulted if you have any concerns about the meeting agenda and records of meetings and transactions. - 2.
-Participation in trade associations, industry conferences, standards-setting, and government advocacy activities with competitors.
+Participation in trade associations, standards-setting, and government advocacy activities with competitors.
 People from other companies might not stick to approved topics.
 Trade association members might want to share competitively sensitive information or might want to set standards that some competitors claim are exclusionary.
 Even attendance at trade show where competitors are present can create risk.
 The legal department should be alerted of any events that might create the appearance of illegal activity.
-Any presentation you plan to make at a trade association or industry meeting should be approved in advance by the Company's legal department. - 3.
-Gathering competitive information or participating in surveys or "benchmarking", for example, through resellers, trade associations, industry groups, or consultants.
-Information about competitors' prices and competitive plans are most sensitive; historical sales statistics are generally less sensitive.
-While participation in limited survey or "benchmarking" programs can enhance efficiencies and reduce costs in the industry, such participation should involve careful planning, control and execution within the parameters given by the legal department.